EUCAIM/Glossary/2-Glossary.md

 Scenario: The use case focuses on leveraging the Cancer Image Europe platform to enhance the early detection of breast cancer through the identification of imaging biomarkers.
 The objective is to develop a robust and efficient AI algorithm to help radiologists in identifying potential malignancies at an early stage.

-Steps:

-1) Data collection and integration

-2) Training the AI model

-3) Validation of the AI model

-4) Integration in clinical workflows.
+Steps: 1) Data collection and integration; 2) Training the AI model; 3) Validation of the AI model; 4) Integration in clinical workflows.
 In this example, a data holder could be a hospital with vast repository of breast imaging data (mammography, MR and  ultrasound images) committed to advancing early cancer detection, intending to incorporate this imaging data into the EUCAIM Infrastructure to contribute to the development of a robust breast cancer detection model; while an AI developers could be a Medtech SME specialised in the development of AI algorithms for healthcare applications aiming to leverage the EUCAIM infrastructure for the development, training, and validation of advanced AI algorithms focused on breast cancer diagnostics.

-Expected outcomes:

-- Improved early detection of breast cancer through the identification of relevant imaging biomarkers

-- Enhanced efficiency in radiology workflows, reducing the time required for manual review

-- Increased accuracy in distinguishing between benign and malignant lesions, reducing false positives and unnecessary interventions

-- Empowerment of healthcare professionals with a valuable decision support tool for more informed clinical decisions.
+Expected outcomes: 1) Improved early detection of breast cancer through the identification of relevant imaging biomarkers; 2) Enhanced efficiency in radiology workflows, reducing the time required for manual review; 3) Increased accuracy in distinguishing between benign and malignant lesions, reducing false positives and unnecessary interventions; 4) Empowerment of healthcare professionals with a valuable decision support tool for more informed clinical decisions.

-Who could apply:

-- A data holder, e.g. a hospital with a repository of breast imaging data (mammography, MR and/or ultrasound images) committed to advancing early cancer detection, intending to incorporate this imaging data into the Cancer Image Europe Infrastructure to contribute to the development of a robust breast cancer detection model

-- AI developers, e.g. a MedTech SME specialised in the development of AI algorithms for healthcare applications aiming to leverage the Cancer Image Europe infrastructure for the development, training, and validation of advanced AI algorithms focused on breast cancer diagnostics.
+Who could apply: 1) A data holder, e.g. a hospital with a repository of breast imaging data (mammography, MR and/or ultrasound images) committed to advancing early cancer detection, intending to incorporate this imaging data into the Cancer Image Europe Infrastructure to contribute to the development of a robust breast cancer detection model; 2) AI developers, e.g. a MedTech SME specialised in the development of AI algorithms for healthcare applications aiming to leverage the Cancer Image Europe infrastructure for the development, training, and validation of advanced AI algorithms focused on breast cancer diagnostics.

 ### User